thestormforge/self-guided-workshop/Java/module01/README.md

 ![confirmation web](/Java/Assets/Images/confirmation-web.png)

+#### Confirm current cluster authentication

+Authenticate with the StormForge cloud services using the stormforge CLI tool using the command below.
+Note that using the --force flag will simply force a re-login if you were already logged in.

+    stormforge login --force

 #### Deploy the *StormForge Optimize Pro* Controller

 > **Note:** this step requires the `stormforge` and `kubectl` CLI tools to be installed.
 See the *Prerequisites* section of this module for those instructions.